nullzero64/cybersecurity-portfolio/README.md

 I am a cybersecurity beginner sharing my journey, projects, experiences, skills, and resources.

 ## About Me
 I became interested in cybersecurity after experiencing several cyber attacks myself, starting when I was young and enthusiastic about computers, video games, and technology.
-I have used computers and technology almost all my life, with most experience in Windows, and I am currently learning a lot about Linux, Bash, and more.
+I have used computers and grown up with the internet, and I’m passionate about learning how to defend, analyze, and improve digital security.

 ## My Goals
 - Become a SOC1 Analyst.